 - Data Integrity: Missing or incorrect data points with regards to expense management, team details, the organizational chart, and even a user’s profile.
 The first and most evident sign for low Workday usage is compromised data integrity due to incorrect usage of the platform itself.

 - Reducing Time to Hire: Longer recruitment cycles (Workday Recruit): Another sign for low Workday adoption is a significant time to hire is more than it should be.
 This could imply that your hiring manager is either disinterested or unable to effectively manage potential hires on the platform due to complexity in working out the features.

 - Reduce Ramp Period: Longer time to achieve employee competency/ inadequate skills development (Workday Learning): As I mentioned earlier, upskilling is one of the most crucial factors of an employee’s journey in an organization.
-This can hint a low consumption of learning material on the platform.
+This can hint at a low consumption of learning material on the platform.
 Chances are that they are yet to set up their learning path on the software.

 So, you’ve realized that your organization is diagnosed with a Digital Adoption problem.
 Now let’s focus on why you have it.